pixyverse/render_html/README.md

 What is Render-HTML
 --------------------

-Render-HTML is a sister project for pixie that implements the createElement API to render content to HTML
+Render-HTML is a sister project for pixy that implements the createElement API to render content to HTML

 Development Status
 --------------------